atharaq/atharaq.github.io/calc-1-f22/lesson5.md

 # Derivatives Intro

 Recall that one of the primary themes of calculus is the notion of change.
 In particular: the question of "How fast is a graph of a function changing at a particular point?"
-This is the meaning of the work **derivative**.
+This is the meaning of the word **derivative**.

 The derivative of a function $f(x)$ at a point $x = a$ is the slope of the line tangent to the graph of $f(x)$ at $x = a$.
 It represents the answer to the question above: how fast is this function changing at $x = a$?
 We can also rephrase this: how *sensitive* are the $y$-values to small changes in $x$-values near $x = a$?